William S. McEllroy

-William S. McEllroy (September 22, 1893 in Pittsburgh, Pennsylvania – January 2, 1981 in State College, Pennsylvania) was a tennis player in the early part of the 20th century.
+William Swindler McEllroy (September 26, 1893 – January 2, 1981) was an American tennis player and physician.

+Biography

+William S. McEllroy was born in Edgewood, Pennsylvania on September 26, 1893.

+He died in State College, Pennsylvania on January 2, 1981, and was buried at Homewood Cemetery.

+Tennis career

 A member of the University of Pittsburgh's tennis team, he served as coach of its tennis team in the 1920s and 1930s.
 He also obtained a medical degree from the University of Pittsburgh and later served as Dean of the University of Pittsburgh School of Medicine.

-At the tournament in Cincinnati, Ohio, McEllroy won the singles title in 1913 and 1914 and the doubles title in 1913 (with Joseph J. Armstrong) and was the singles runner-up in 1915 (falling to future International Tennis Hall of Fame inductee Clarence Griffin.)
+At the Cincinnati Open, McEllroy won the singles title in 1913 and 1914 and the doubles title in 1913 (with Joseph J. Armstrong) and was the singles runner-up in 1915 (falling to future International Tennis Hall of Fame inductee Clarence Griffin.)